AdobeDocs/experience-manager-65.en/help/release-notes/sp-release-notes.md

 * Global search in fragment picker path is not working (SITES-1973).

 * References are updating when moving a content fragment (SITES-1897).

+* Option to create page is missing in card view and column view (NPR-37549).

+*	When re-ordering components on a Launch page, then promoting the Launch does not preserve the re-ordering of components (NPR-37539).

+* The option to select all the items in a list is not working in rollout page (NPR-37443).

+* Scheduled activation of pages logs error (NPR-37417).

+* Move operation on folders in the Sites console is failing with an error message "Failed to retrieve launches information for selected item”(NPR-37340).

+* When generating a thumbnail for blueprint and rolling out to live copies then inheritance for tabs after thumbnail in live copies is broken" (NPR-37190).

+* The filter predicate to display Live Copy does not display all the live copies (NPR-37126).

+* Replication event does not return the list of all the parent and children pages that were marked for deletion when the replication event handler is called on the author (NPR-37123).

+* When saving a multi-valued property using bulk editor, then the comma separated string is stored as the first element of the array (NPR-37089).

+* The component layout resizing does not work in mobile layout (NPR-37086).

+* A new node is incorrectly created at the live copy level on saving page properties after adding rollout configurations (NPR-37084).

+* User cannot create live copies or roll out using page properties for new master pages (SITES-3442).

+* Tags display tag names instead of title and close option does not remove the tags completely due to tags property working incorrectly when inheritance is cancelled at property level (NPR-36831).

+* Option to deselect all items is not working and header overlaps with first row in table, of the page which displays a list of live copies (NPR-37070).

+Following accessibility enhancements are available in [!DNL Adobe Experience Manager Sites].

+* Screen readers now announce the role of the [!UICONTROL Site References] and [!UICONTROL Language Copies] options (SITES-1791).

+* The order of browser mode focus now moves sequentially on various option on User interface (SITES-1791).

+* Screen readers now narrates whether the selected tree item is in selected state and also announces to the user that the action region is displayed (SITES-2109).

+* Screen readers now announce when there is a loading indicator on selecting filter or searching a page (SITES-1790).

+* Screen readers now narrate when the [!UICONTROL Filter] option does not return any search result in the left rail (SITES-1599).

+* When navigating in browse mode, screen readers narrate the role of the content page and selected state of a page when enter key is pressed (SITES-1579).

+* Screen readers now narrate when [!UICONTROL Note Add] option is selected (SITES-1573).

+* Form fields now have visual labels apart from the placeholders, so that screen reader users are guided appropriately when entering the field values (SITES-1258).

 ### [!DNL Assets] {#assets-65110}